 How to Get Leadership Buy-in for Streamlining Your Grantee Application

-- How are you using each piece of data you collect from your grantees?
+• How are you using each piece of data you collect from your grantees?
 Do you analyze it, report it, or share it with your stakeholders?
 Do you use it to inform your decisions, evaluate your outcomes, or improve your practices?
-If you are not using some of the data you collect, consider whether you really need it.
+If you are not using a piece of the data you collect, consider whether you need to ask for it.

 Also, consider how long it’s been since you last updated your application.
 If your application has not changed in more than three years, it may not reflect your current goals, strategies, or priorities.
 It may also not align with the latest trends and best practices in philanthropy.